 What are the car title loan regulations in New Mexico?

 Title loans in New Mexico are similar to title loans in other states.
 Borrowers use a qualifying car title in their name to secure a loan.
 Car title loans have many of the same advantages of other short-term loans, such as1:

 - Competitive loan terms – Because title loans are secured, people are often able to get access to more money, at a better interest rate, for a longer repayment period.1

 - No lengthy application process – you may be able to get the money in as little as one business day3

 - Bad credit isn’t a problem – Lenders are more interested in the value of your car and your ability to repay your loan than your credit history

 Lenders are often able to give borrowers better rates when they are borrowing with a secured loan, versus an unsecured loan like a payday loan.
 This is because if borrowers default on their loans, lenders have the opportunity to get their money back by repossessing and selling the borrower’s collateral.

-How much money can I get for a car title loan in New Mexico
+How much money may I be able to get for a car title loan in New Mexico

 Car title loans in New Mexico are governed by the New Mexico Small Loan Act.
 You may be able to borrow up to $50,000 with a car title loan in New Mexico1.
 That said, there are a number of factors that influence how much you will be able to borrow:

 The higher your income, the more money you may be able to borrow1.
-That said, you can’t borrow more than the value of your car, and often the amount you will be offered is closer to 40%.
+That said, you may not be able to borrow more than the value of your car.

 What do I need to get a Title Loan?